Tabby-To-Kwanah

-Chief Tabby-To-Kwanah (or Tabby, Tabiona, or Tabiuna; 1789 – 1898) was the leader of Timpanogos when they were displaced to the Uintah and Ouray Indian Reservation.
-He rose to power as a young man and was sub-chief under his cousin Chief Walkara when the Mormon pioneers first arrived in Timpanogos territory.
+Chief Tabby-To-Kwanah (or Tabby, Tabiona, or Tabiuna; c.
+1789 – 1898) was the leader of Timpanogos group of Native Americans when they were displaced from their homeland near Utah Lake, to the Uintah and Ouray Indian Reservation several hundred miles to the east in modern-day Utah.

+He rose to power as a young man and was sub-chief under his cousin Chief Walkara when the Mormon pioneers first arrived in Timpanogos territory in 1847.
 He was one of the principal clan leaders over a band in southern Utah Valley, along with Chief Peteetneet and Grospene.
 He was a grandson of Turunianchi, who was the leader when the Timpanogos first contacted the Europeans during the Dominguez–Escalante Expedition.
 Turunianchi's grandsons made up the royal line of "brothers" (even though they were cousins) referred to by Brigham Young.
 Tabby-To-Kwanah means "Child of the Sun."
 Tabiona, Utah is named after him.

 After the Mormon pioneers established Fort Utah along the Provo River in the northern part of Utah Valley, there began to be significant conflict between the pioneers and the tribe that lived along the Provo River.
-In February 1850, Brigham Young issued an extermination order of the Timpanogos in all of Utah Valley.
-When the Mormon militia attacked the Timpanogos along the Provo River, the main party fled to southern Utah Valley, where Chief Tabby-To-Kwanah's band was situated.
+In February 1850, Brigham Young reversed his earlier policy of friendship towards indigenous groups and issued an extermination order against male Timpanogos in all of Utah Valley When the Mormon militia attacked the Timpanogos along the Provo River, the main party fled to southern Utah Valley, where Chief Tabby-To-Kwanah's band was situated.
 The Mormon militia then came to the Timpanogos villages along the Spanish Fork River and the Peteetneet Creek.
 The Mormons promised to be friendly to the Timpanogos, but then lined up the men to be executed in front of their families.
 Some attempted to flee across the frozen lake, but the Mormons ran after them on horseback and shot them.
 At least eleven Timpanogos were killed.
 Altogether, 102 Timpanogos were killed in the Battle at Fort Utah.
 The Timpanogos who had died were decapitated and left unburied.
 When Chief Tabby-To-Kwanah returned with Chief Peteetneet and Grospene, they found the decapitated bodies of their band members and angrily confronted the settlers at Fort Utah.